The Thyroid Gland

 which secrete the iodine-containing thyroid hormones.

-this process.
-T3 and T4 increase you basal metabolic rate.
+and calcitonin.
+T3 and T4 increase your basal metabolic rate.
 They make all the cells

-in the body work harder which effects things like body temperature, heart rate, bowel
+in the body work harder, which affects things like body temperature, heart rate, bowel

 Functions of the thyroid gland

 The thyroid plays an important role in regulating the body's metabolism.
 The hormones

 it secretes help govern many functions of the body like how the body produces heat,

 consumes oxygen, and uses energy.
 Virtually every tissue in the body is affected or

 regulated by thyroid hormone.
 It regulates the brain and nerve development and function

 and skin, hair, eyes, heart, and intestine function.
 The thyroid hormones enter into